 Manual extractions to remove clogged pores and blackheads are a common step in a professional facial but did you know there’s a way to safely remove them yourself at home?
-Here’s my expert skin care advice for do-it-yourself extractions to keep your pores clean and clear without harming the skin.
+As a celebrity esthetician and someone with 25+ years of hands on experience, here’s my expert skin care advice for do-it-yourself extractions to keep your pores clean and clear without harming the skin.

 What you’ll need:

 Preparation: For the best results, it’s recommended to remove blackheads immediately after a shower since the skin temperature has been raised.
 This will soften the hardened oil within the pore making for easier extractions.

 After showering, apply a thin coat of the heaviest moisturizer you have available to the area you’re wanting to extract.
 By using a rich moisturizer, it will create a temporary occlusive seal to keep the heat trapped in the skin, which for extractions purposes is necessary…

 Next, cover the area with cellophane/plastic wrap and apply a hot, damp wash cloth for five minutes.
 Use TWO wash cloths.
 The top one will help the one below (that’s touching the skin) to retain its heat longer.

 Remove the plastic and keep the skin moist by applying a bit more moisturizer as more than likely, it will have wiped off on to the wash cloth.

 Wrap tissue over each forefinger and gently squeeze to remove blackheads or clogged pores.
 The goal with squeezing is to avoid positioning the fingers too close as this won’t allow the blackhead to come out.
 Widen them out a bit so that the blackhead will be extracted easier from the deeper level within the skin.